ashwinikumar187/vs-to-git/README.md

-# This is my local repo.. by Akash
+# This is my local repo..